vondele/cdbdirect/README.md

 ### Interface

-The interface to probe has been keept very simple, with only 3 functions exposed by `cdbdirect.h`
+The interface to probe has been kept very simple, with only 3 functions exposed by `cdbdirect.h`

 ```
 std::uintptr_t cdbdirect_initialize(const std::string &path);